syncfusion-content/blazor-docs/blazor/datagrid/how-to/show-or-hide-columns-in-dialog-editing.md

 ---
 layout: post
-title: Show or Hide columns in Dialog editing in Blazor DataGrid Component | Syncfusion
+title: Show or Hide columns in Dialog editing in Blazor DataGrid | Syncfusion
 description: Learn here all about Show or Hide columns in Dialog editing in Syncfusion Blazor DataGrid component and more.
 platform: Blazor
 control: DataGrid